Prelude: Prelude

 All: We come together in sorrow.

-We share our concern and
+We share our concern and our compassion.

 All: We come together in love.